skunkforce/b014_analog_to_SMA/README.md

-# edgy_board number b123
+# edgy_board number b014
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides an SMA connector which can be connected to an analog connector.

 ![](/board/board.png)